ccmucdenver/ccm-docs/docs/TermsandConditions.md

 ### Legal
 **You (the user) are responsible for ensuring compliance to the data restrictions as outlined below.
-Failure to adhere to these restrictions may result in account deactivation, and immediate deletion of any or all data.**
+Failure to adhere to these restrictions may result in account deactivation, and immediate deletion of any or all data.
+Violations may also result in administrative or legal consequences.**

 Please do not store or process any sensitive information on this system, such as proprietary data, health records, grades, social security numbers, potentially defense-related data, or data related to technology restricted in any way,